 Our Core Commitments

-Biblical, Confessional, Creedal: We believe that Holy Scriptures of the Old and New Testaments are the very God-breathed words of God to man.
+- Biblical, Confessional, Creedal: We believe that Holy Scriptures of the Old and New Testaments are the very God-breathed words of God to man.
 So we value being saturated with the Scriptures in our corporate worship, preaching, teaching, and daily living.
 We strive to bring about a growing understanding of, love for, and believing yieldedness to God’s Word within every member of the church.
 We also believe in the vital importance of affirming, articulating, and transmitting the teachings of the Holy Scriptures by our corporate confessions, creeds, and catechisms.
-We view our confessions, creeds, & catechisms as the Spirit-produced word of the Church back to God and to the world as His ambassadors, our believing “Amen’ to God’s Word in our spirit by His Spirit within us.
+Though we by no means hold these documents as equal with the God-breathed Holy Scriptures in authority or inerrancy, we do view our confessions, creeds, & catechisms as the Church’s Spirit-directed (but not perfected) response of faith to God as His people and to the world as His ambassadors, our believing “Amen’ of affirmation and submission to God’s Holy Word.

 - Christ-focused: Jesus, the Christ is the Head of the Church, the King of God’s everlasting Kingdom, the Savior of the world, the Author and Finisher of our Faith, the Source of all spiritual/physical life and order, the fullness of God in bodily form, and the God-ordained object of our highest affections and worship.
 God’s goal for all of mankind is that the Father be worshiped and glorified through His son.
 Jesus Christ and Him crucified, buried, resurrected, glorified, ascended, reigning, and returning in glory is our central theme, emphasis, and focus of all that we seek to be, say, and do as Christians.